pratishthasood/lumea_/README.md

 - Google Fonts
 - Free Font Awesome Icons by Fontawesome

-## Thank You for Choosing Shofy!
+## Thank You for Choosing Lumea!

-We hope you find Shofy to be a powerful and effective solution for your eCommerce needs.
-Should you encounter
+We hope you find Lumea to be a powerful and effective solution for your eCommerce needs.

- any issues or have any questions, please feel free to reach out to our support team at swe.hamedhasan@gmail.com.
-Happy selling!